excellalabs/intro-to-functional-scala/InterviewQues.md

   - What is the difference between `None`, `Nil`, and `Nothing`?
   - Explain the difference between the `Option`, `Either`, and `Try` parameter classes.
 - Functional Programming
+  - What advantages/disadvantages of using immutable data structures?
+  - What is a function?
+  - Why are pure functions important?
+What is referential transparency?
+What are side-effects?
   - What is a functor?
-  - What is a monad?
+What is a monad?
   - What is a higher order function?
 Can you demonstrate where a higher order function would be useful?
   - What is tail recursion?
 How can it be used in Scala and what benefits does it provide?
 - Reactive Programming